marcelotduarte/cx_Freeze/doc/src/distutils.rst

      - define the GUID of the upgrade code for the package that is created;
        this is used to force removal of any packages created with the same upgrade code prior to the installation of this one; the valid format for a GUID is {XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX} where X is a hex digit.
+Refer to `Windows GUID <https://docs.microsoft.com/en-us/windows/win32/api/guiddef/ns-guiddef-guid>`_.

 For example: